How is a neuropsychological assessment different from a psychoeducational or psychological assessment?

 What types of payment are accepted?

-Payment is accepted via cash, check or credit card, including HSA cards.
+Payment is accepted via check or credit card, including HSA cards.

 When is payment due?